imi-bigpicture/wsidicom/README.md

 An opened WsiDicom instance can be saved to a new path using the save()-method.
 The produced files will be:

 - Fully tiled.
 Any sparse tiles will be replaced with a blank tile with color depending on the photometric interpretation.
-- Have a basic offset table (or optionally an exteded offset table or no offset table).
+- Have a basic offset table (or optionally an extended offset table or no offset table).
 - Not be concatenated.

 The frames are copied as-is, i.e. without re-compression.